Monthly Archives: January 2021

 - The Celtic love knot is a modern-day Irish tradition.
 Also know as the trinity knot, it is a religious symbol with both pagan and Christians heritage.
 In Celtic mythology, knots especially Celtic love knots symbolize the sacred geometry of the universe and being.
 It is customary to give a loved one a gift with the trinity knot, or Celtic Love Knot, like a necklace or ring, to embody feelings of love.

-- In Celtic myth, trees played a central role in daily life.
+In Celtic myth, trees played a central role in daily life.
 The Celts believed the Irish wooded landscape was full of spirits.
-They also associated the spirit or heart of the great oak with fertility and centered with wisdom.
-Often Celtic clans gathered socially underneath the mighty oak to discussing clan issues like a meeting of public officials today.
-Like Native Americans the Celts revered nature and the cycle of life.
+They also associated the spirit or heart of the great oak with fertility and centered with wisdom with the Tree of Life.
+Often Celtic clans gathered socially underneath the mighty oak to discuss clan issues like a meeting of public officials today.
+Like Native Americans, the Celts revered nature and the cycle of life.
 They valued their relationship to the earth and gathered within nature in honor of it instead of building great temples of stone.
-The Celts love of nature and its bond to the earth lead to their many beliefs revolving around trees.
+The Celt's love of nature and its bond to the earth lead to their many beliefs revolving around trees.

 Ancient Irish folklore has many stories of beautiful and strong Irish women of the past.
 Celtic women have often been depicted as holding positions of great importance, and highly valued in a very male dominated Celtic tribal society.
 Irish women have been venerated as a goddesses, saints, as warriors even royalty and at the same time they have been portrayed as someone to fear.
 I am sure the truth about ancient Irish women in Irish mythology and folklore lies somewhere between fantasy and reality.